 Now, as you pay attention to your body, see if you can identify how you feel in relation to that situation, event or person

-Try to put words on the sensation in your body: see if you can name it
+Try to put a word onto the sensation in your body.

 Stay with it – maybe there is more than one feeling there